SpencerDawkins/rtp-quic-sdp/draft-dawkins-sdp-rtp-quic.md

 ##Scope of this document {#scope}

-Several proposals for "RTP over QUIC" have been submitted to the IETF as Internet-Drafts (e.g. {{I-D.rtpfolks-quic-rtp-over-quic}}), {{I-D.hurst-quic-rtp-tunnelling}}, and {{I-D.engelbart-rtp-over-quic}}, but these proposals have not targeted description of the RTP sessions using SDP Offer/Answer, as would be the case for many current RTP applications in common use, such as SIP ({{RFC3261}}) and WebRTC ({{RFC8825}}).
+This document focuses on the IANA registration and description of the RTP sessions using SDP Offer/Answer, as would be the case for many current RTP applications in common use, such as SIP ({{RFC3261}}) and WebRTC ({{RFC8825}}).

-This document is intended to fill that gap.
+This document is intended as complementary to {{I-D.engelbart-rtp-over-quic}}, which largely focuses on RTP/RTCP encapsulation in QUIC datagrams, so that the SDP experts can focus on SDP offer/answer aspects, and the RTP experts can focus on RTP/RTCP encapsulation aspects.

 ##Assumptions for this document {#assume}

-This document assumes that for RTP-over-QUIC, it is useful to register these AVT profiles using QUIC, in order to allow existing SIP and RTCWEB RTP applications to migrate more easily to QUIC:
+This document assumes that for RTP-over-QUIC, it is useful to register these AVP profiles using QUIC, in order to allow existing SIP and RTCWEB RTP applications to migrate more easily to QUIC:

- * RTP/AVP ("RTP Profile for Audio and Video Conferences with Minimal Control"), as defined in {{RFC3551}}.
+ * RTP/SAVP ("The Secure Real-time Transport Protocol (SRTP)"), as defined in {{RFC3711}}.
  * RTP/AVPF ("Extended RTP Profile for Real-time Transport Control Protocol (RTCP)-Based Feedback (RTP/AVPF)"), as defined in {{RFC4585}}.
  * RTP/SAVPF ("Extended Secure RTP Profile for Real-time Transport Control Protocol (RTCP)-Based Feedback (RTP/SAVPF)"), as defined in {{RFC5124}}.

+This document assumes that any implementation adding support for RTP-over-QUIC could reasonably add support for BUNDLE ({{RFC8843}}), "rtcp-mux" ({{RFC5761}}).

+#Open Questions (probably not for this draft, but could have implications on SDP Offer/Answer)

-This is a good topic for discussion - the RTP (and RTCP) headers and payloads will be entirely encrypted using QUIC {{RFC9000}}, as secured by TLS 1.3 handshake {{RFC9001}}.
-Is this an opportunity to make AVF and AV
+ * RTP (and RTCP) headers and payloads will be entirely encrypted using QUIC ({{RFC9000}}), as secured by TLS 1.3 handshake ({{RFC9001}}), between QUIC endpoints.
+It's worth thinking how that maps onto expected deployment scenarios like centralized multiparty conferencing, and also whether WebRTC really requires SAVPF with double encryption (i.e. SRTP encryption, and then QUIC encryption).
+No opinions here yet, just noting the question for now.

-This document assumes that any implementation adding support for RTP-over-QUIC could reasonably add support for BUNDLE {{RFC8843}}, "rtcp-mux" {{RFC5761}}.

-#Open Issues Encountered

-Some of these will be addressed in this specification, others would be addressed in other specifications, and still others should be addressed in an "open issues" draft to guide discussion.

-   * define framing for RTP in QUIC (suggested answer: this should go in another specification)
-   * Whether to support QUIC streams, QUIC datagrams, or both (suggested answer: if you're happy with QUIC streams, you may be using HTTP/3 instead of SDP anyway, so only QUIC datagrams)
-   * Whether to support RTP/RTCP multiplexing (suggested answer: yes, if the alternative is two QUIC connections, one for each protocol)
-   * Whether to support multiple RTP media in a single QUIC connection (suggested answer: I THINK this works, just need to make sure whether it requires bundling)
-   * Whether to support ICE and NAT traversal (suggested answer: Let's not address this now.
-If we absolutely have to do ICE and NAT traversal in order for RTP over QUIC to be useful, that part of the specification needs to go into a separate document, and it needs to target the QUIC working group, because it's an extension to core QUIC Path Validation - see Section 8.2 of {{RFC9000}}.
-If we have to specify ICE and ICE-lite in the current document, that's not a recipe for success)

-#To-Do

-   * full offer/answer for "open"
-   * Because QUIC uses connections for both streams and datagrams, we are reusing two session- and media-level SDP attributes from https://www.iana.org/assignments/sdp-parameters/sdp-parameters.xhtml#sdp-att-field that were defined in {{RFC4145}} for use with TCP: setup and connection.
-We probably need to point that out in the text of this draft.
-   * Questions about QUIC connection open/close/migration belong in another specification, but I need to think through what makes sense for RTP applications that are expecting to be using IP addresses, when QUIC establishes connections using IP addresses but then expects applications to use connection-ids to refer to connections, even if the underlying IP addresses change because of NAT binding, or if the QUIC implementation performs QUIC connection migration itself, so the underlying IP addresses change.
+ * When QUIC establishes connections, it uses IP addresses but then expects applications to use connection IDs to refer to connections, even if the underlying IP addresses change because of NAT binding, and even if the QUIC implementation performs QUIC connection migration itself, so the underlying IP addresses change.
+RTP applications expect to use IP addresses, not QUIC connection IDs.
+Must we specify an RTP/RTCP adaptation layer, similar to {{I-D.ietf-quic-http}} for HTTP/3?

 #Identifiers and Attributes